-We are located on our rural property in the heart of a recreational paradise in the northern panhandle of Idaho.
+We are located in the heart of a recreational paradise in the northern panhandle of Idaho.
 Sandpoint is surrounded by the Selkirk and Cabinet Mountains and nestled on the 111 miles of shoreline of pristine Lake Pend Oreille.

 Every process of our stone craft is a delight.
 First the hunt and careful selection of each unique stone, made to your specific needs or wants.